opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 This time slack is added to arrival time of the vehicle before any transfer or onward travel.

-The sole reason for this is to avoid missed connections when there are minor schedule variations.
+This time slack helps model potential delays or procedures a passenger experiences during the process of passing through the alighting location.
 This parameter is intended to be set by agencies not individual users.
-In general it is better to use `boardSlack` - see its documentation for details.
-However, for specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `alightSlackForMode`.
+For specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `alightSlackForMode`.
+A related parameter (transferSlack) exists to help avoid missed connections when there are minor schedule variations.

 <h3 id="rd_boardSlack">boardSlack</h3>